nand0l/eleventy-softskill-blog/README.md

   - Make sure all the formatting is in place
 - Create the header for the article
   - Use [This Engigine](https://chat.openai.com/g/g-cLvfBdQaP-create-ssblog) to create this header.
-    - Sim ply paste in the complete article
+    - Simply paste in the complete article
   - This header will look like:

 ```markdown